 Managed charging is the most cost-effective solution for integrating BEV charging into distribution networks.
 In the case of Germany, compared to unmanaged charging, managed charging makes it possible to reduce peak capacity without loss of comfort for the end consumer, reducing investments by 30 % to 50 %.52 Apart from that, BEV sales will reach high levels soon, requiring the immediate application of managed charging.
-The batteries of electric cars could be given an elementary function as energy storage or even serve bi-directional charging within a smart grid and stabilise the power grid.
+The batteries of electric cars could be given an elementary function as energy storage or even serve bidirectional charging within a smart grid and stabilise the power grid.
 This can be done by temporarily interrupting the charging process or allowing the car to charge precisely when there is an electricity surplus in the grid.
 That way, the excess supply can be balanced out.
-The To resolve this tension and as a first step, approaches would be necessary to determine the value of data sets.
-Another important aspect, which at the same time offers a way to make the value of data sets more tangible, is related todata quality and quantity.
-Depending on the specific requirements, data as well as technologies and applications can be evaluated on the basis of the properties of integrity, authenticity, availability, confidentiality and anonymity.
-A systematic assessment of these properties should application of managed charging in Germany is still at an early stage, but will pick up speed in the next years.
+The application of managed charging in Germany is still at an early stage, but will pick up speed in the next years.